Let’s really talk the economic benefits of recycling.

 Do you think it’s good to recycle?
 The majority of those polled don’t!
 Recycling is great for the environment.
-Recycling benefits range from energy conservation to waste reduction, reports the EPA.
+First of all, recycling benefits range.
+That’s from energy conservation to waste reduction according reports the EPA.

 2. 38 % Find Recycling Easy To Do LIKE ME!!

-Recycling facilities run by organizations like SIMS Metal Management buy scrap metal and unused electronics which are then properly recycled.
-Sims is located in several cities across the United States from Redwood City, CA to Richmond, VA.
+In addition, recycling facilities run by organizations like SIMS Metal Management buy scrap metal and unused electronics.
+All which are then properly recycled.
+Sims is also located in several cities across the United States.
+That’s from Redwood City, CA to Richmond, VA.

 3. 38 % Said They Recycle

-Only 1 in 4 respondents said they would recycle for the growth of the economy, but more people need to be aware of the economic benefits to the country that recycling brings.
-Recycling is great for the economy, a study released by the Institute of Scrap Recycling Industries (ISRI) shows.
+Only 1 in 4 respondents said they would recycle for the growth of the economy.
+In addition, more people need to be aware of the economic benefits of recycling.
+Especially to their country.
+All because recycling brings in jobs.
+Recycling is great for the economy.
+All in a study released by the Institute of Scrap Recycling Industries (ISRI) shows.

-The ISRI study shows that the recycling industry generated revenue worth almost $90 million and provided nearly 500,000 jobs in the country.
-Economic benefits of recycling are also followed by the social and environmental benefits that can impact a country’s economy.
+The ISRI study also shows that the recycling industry generated revenue worth almost $90 million.
+Furthermore it provided nearly 500,000 jobs in the country.
+Economic benefits of recycling are also followed.
+Especially by the social and environmental benefits that can impact a country’s economy.
 Recycling promotes sustainable use of resources and community development, says the EPA on the economic benefits of recycling.